 Top-rated Salt Lake City side trips

 Looking for an impromptu ski holiday destination?
 A mere 40 minutes from Salt Lake City, Park City teems with ski resorts and snow chalets nestled beneath craggy, snowcapped mountains.
-Whether you want to cozy up by the fireplace or hit the slopes, visiting Park City is the perfect way to add a new dimension to your SLC holiday.
+Whether you want to cozy up by the fireplace or hit the slopes, visiting this beautiful Utah ski town is the perfect way to add a new dimension to your SLC holiday.

 When you’re not carving your way through the powdered hills of Park City, you’ll definitely want to walk along Historic Main Street.
 From cozy coffee shops and pubs to gift shops and photo ops, there’s enough to do here to fill an entire day.
 Keep an eye out for colorfully lit trees and impromptu Christmas concerts during the holiday season!

 Though this mountain oasis is a destination that comes alive in the wintertime, there’s still plenty to see & do in Park City during the summer months.
 Among the most popular in zipping through the rockface on the Alpine Coaster or taking it a little slower and exploring on horseback.

 Looking for an escape to a charming city with a rich history and a pristine mountain backdrop?
 Ogden perfectly fits the bill, a quick 35 minutes down the road from Salt Lake City.
 Come breathe the fresh mountain air and combine outdoorsy tourism with a deep dive into the past of the frontier.

 Have a dinosaur fanatic in your travel crew?
 Ogden’s George S. Eccles Dinosaur Park is home to dozens of life-size recreations of all your favorite species and a hands-on paleontology lab for some interactive fun.